Harlaxton

 Population growth drivers in Harlaxton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, Harlaxton's population is estimated at around 3,022, reflecting a 198 person increase since the 2021 Census.
-This growth represents a 7.0% rise from the previous figure of 2,824 people.
-The change was inferred from AreaSearch's estimation of the resident population at 2,968 following examination of ABS ERP data released in June 2024 and validation of six new addresses since the Census date.
-This results in a density ratio of 610 persons per square kilometer, offering significant space per person and potential room for further development.
-Harlaxton's 7.0% growth positions it within 2.1 percentage points of the Rest of Qld (9.1%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 65.0% of overall population gains in recent periods, driving primary growth for the area.
+As of May 2026, the population of Harlaxton is estimated at around 3,030 people.
+This reflects an increase of 206 individuals since the 2021 Census, which reported a population of 2,824 people.
+The change was inferred from AreaSearch's estimation of the resident population as 2,978 following examination of the latest ERP data release by the ABS in June 2025 and an additional five validated new addresses since the Census date.
+This level of population equates to a density ratio of 612 persons per square kilometer.
+The suburb's 7.3% growth since census positions it within 1.9 percentage points of the SA3 area, demonstrating competitive growth fundamentals.
+Population growth for Harlaxton was primarily driven by overseas migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied when utilised.
-Demographic trends project an above median population growth for Australia's regional areas, with Harlaxton expected to expand by 510 persons to 2041, reflecting a gain of 13.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Examining future population trends, an above median population growth of regional areas across the nation is projected.
+The suburb of Harlaxton is expected to increase by 464 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.6% over the 16 years.

 Frequently Asked Questions - Population